andriSyazwan/PennywiseBankingApp/README.md

 To experience the app, follow these steps:

 1. Clone the repository to your local system.
-2. Open in react to install the npm modules with `npm install` command in the terminal
-3. Open the `pennywise` directory in your preferred Java IDE.
+2. Open the `pennywise` directory in your preferred Java IDE.
-4. Open the `pennywise-react-frontend` directory in Visual Studio Code.
+3. Perform a 'maven clean' or 'rebuild' the project to fetch the necessary jar files
-5. Ensure your MySQL database server is running.
+4. Ensure your MySQL database server is running.
-6. Configure your database connection in the Java IDE.
+5. Configure your database connection in the Java IDE.
-7. Start the backend server.
+6. Start the backend server.
+7. Open the `pennywise-react-frontend` directory in Visual Studio Code.
+8. Expand the terminal and key in `npm install` to install the necessary node packages (Ensure you have Node.js installed)
-8. Launch the frontend with `npm start` in Visual Studio Code.
+9. Launch the frontend with `npm start` in Visual Studio Code.
-9. Access the app at `localhost:3000` in your browser.
+10. Access the app at `localhost:3000` in your browser.

 Main Features:
 - User Authentication and Management